Sunday, June 17, 2018

 Where ignorant armies clash by night.

 A giant alien saucer-ship, as imagined by Ellis for the 22nd printing of Arthur C. Clarke's fix-up novel Childhood's End (Ballantine, 1972).
-In Clarke's story, human culture, creativity and identity are being smothered by the Overlords, a ruling alien invader race, under the guise of peaceful utopian living--a premise that some people today might say is not too far off from their actual reality.
+In Clarke's story, human culture, creativity and identity are being smothered by the Overlords, a ruling alien invader race, under the guise of peaceful utopian living--a premise perhaps that some people today might say is not too far off from their actual reality.

 "CHILDHOOD'S END is a novel of the next step in the evolution of Man.
 It is compounded of intellectual daring and vaulting imagination---a book in the great tradition of the novel of ideas. it tells of a world made perfect and a race transformed---and of the unexpected tragedy of perfection."